DevyanshKalra/DevyanshKalra/README.md

 ## About Me

-Systems Architect & Product Strategist.
+Developer in love with System Architecture & Product Strategy.
 Architected systems in US healthcare & E-Commerce.
 Driving product vision through technical evolution, maximising value to the customer.

 ---